matrix-org/matrix-spec-proposals/specification/index.rst

 - `Server-Server API <server_server.html>`_ version %SERVER_RELEASE_LABEL% for writing servers which can federate with Matrix.
 - `Application Service API <application_service.html>`_ version %CLIENT_RELEASE_LABEL% for writing privileged plugins to servers.
 - `Identity Service API <identity_service.html>`_ version unstable for mapping third party identifiers (e.g. email addresses) to Matrix IDs.
+- `Push Gateway API <push_gateway.html>`_ version unstable for implementing a server that receives notifications about Matrix events a user is interested in.

 There are also some `appendices <appendices.html>`_.